MileHacker Logo

 Souvenir and Shipping Considerations

-• Do souvenir shopping a day or two before departure.
+• Do souvenir shopping a couple of days before you depart.

 • Consider shipping larger items if cost makes sense.